Antique gold mirror in carved wood with scrolls and motifs from the 18th century

 Description

-Ancient gold mirror from 1700 made of carved wood with scrolls and motifs, gilded, in good condition, consistent with 18th-century dating.
+Ancient 1700s gilded mirror made of carved wood with scrolls and motifs, gold leafed, in good condition, consistent with 18th-century dating.

-The lower hole, into which the candlestick arm was inserted, indicates that the mirror from this period was originally a wall sconce.
+The lower opening, into which a candlestick arm was inserted, indicates that this mirror was originally a wall sconce from that period.

-It comes from the private collection of the Lombard family and contains a mercury mirror.
+It comes from a private Lombard collection and features a mercury mirror.
 Original gilding.

 Exceptional antique furniture and accessories can be an excellent idea for decorating our interiors.
-Nowadays, there is an increasing number of enthusiasts of high-quality vintage products that have a specific character and soul.
-This is a nod to history, creating, and designing classic and timeless furniture.
-There are many different styles in antique furniture, each with its distinctive features.
+Currently, there is a growing number of enthusiasts for high-quality vintage items that possess a distinct character and soul.
+This is a nod to history, creation, and the design of classic and timeless furniture.
+There are many different styles in antique furniture, each with its own distinctive features.

-There are many styles characteristic of antique furniture, but we can distinguish a few key ones.
+Many styles characterize antique furniture, but a few are particularly prominent.
 Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
-Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian English style.
-By the end of the century, these styles transition into pseudo styles of classicism, Renaissance, and Baroque.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian style.
+Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo style and Louis XV.
-Next is Baroque, whose name derives from the Portuguese 'barocco' – meaning an irregularly developed pearl.
-These were highly representative pieces designed to exude glamour and play a significant role in luxury.
-Unique materials were selectively used to emphasize the grandeur of these items.
+Neoclassical furniture is associated with Louis XVI style, which also draws heavily from ancient architecture.
+Antique products in Rococo and Louis XV styles are also interesting and worth noting.
+Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl—was characterized by very ornate furniture designed to radiate splendor and play a significant role in luxury.
+Unique materials were selectively used to emphasize the grandeur of these pieces.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive.
-It used brown stains, moldings, sturdy bases, and reliefs.
-It can certainly be said that these were quite specific products, but they opened up many new possibilities, such as the construction of cupboards or broadly defined chest furniture.
-Here, too, there was an interest in mythology and ancient times, so supports and legs often took animal forms.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is often designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
+Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and bas-reliefs.
+It can certainly be said that these were quite specific products, but they opened up many new possibilities, such as the construction of cupboards or broadly speaking, chest furniture.
+There was also an interest in mythology and ancient times, so supports and legs often took animal forms.

-Lion paws, eagle heads – these are common motifs in Renaissance style.
-Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French creators.
+Lion paws, eagle heads—these are common features in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French craftsmen.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
 This is especially important when searching for an exclusive antique that suits your interior.

-The most important aspect of stylish antique furniture is originality.
-And this is ultimately crucial from the buyer’s perspective, as many forgeries circulate on the market.
+The key to stylish antique furniture is originality.
+And this ultimately matters to the buyer, as the market is flooded with fakes.
 Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
-We have at your disposal art experts, historians, and specialists from around the world.
+We have art experts, historians, and specialists from around the world available to assist you.

 Attributes / Details